vibbits/gentle-hands-on-python/quizzes/day2_afternoon.md

 D.  6

-# What does this function do?
+# What is the result of applying this function?

 ```python
 def foo(bar):